tscnlab/LabHandbook/documentation/src/conventions/folder_structure.md

 The overall folder structure is defined as follows.
 The following are well-defined placeholders: `$ProjectID`, `$ParticipantID`. `$_repo` corresponds to the project-specific name of specific codes.

-Note that each project folder is linked to one specific project and is self-contained.
-If there are multiple versions of an experiment or a pilot data collection, this should be represented in the hierarchy by including it at the participant-level.

 ```
 $ProjectID/
 	ethics/